 A downloadable game for Windows

 Bunker Wars: Drone Control Strategy is a game made for Major Jam: Isolation with the additional limitation of "no living beings".
 Brainstorming lead to an Advance Wars-style game (Days of Ruin in particular) with drone units and electronic warfare.
-The prototype you can download was made using Game Maker Studio 2.
-Due to lack of experience with AI, this is currently a 2-player hotseat game :)

 How to Play

 The goal of the game is to either destroy all units under the opponent's control or seize the opponent's HQ Bunker.
 Players do this by commanding their units to perform different actions on the battlefield.
 Units can Move to different locations, Fight opposing units to reduce their Health, or Seize other units and buildings to switch them over to your side.

 Move - Units can move to any location within a certain distance.
 They can't move on top of other units or buildings but can move through them.
 Ground units can only move on ground tiles.
 Hover units can move on ground and water tiles.
 Aerial units can move over any tile but don't get any benefits from it.